Acrocanthosaurus: Discovery and naming

-The presence of Acrocanthosaurus in the Cloverly Formation was established in 2012 with the description of another partial skeleton, UM 20796.
+The presence of Acrocanthosaurus in the Cloverly Formation was established in 2012 with the description of another partial skeleton (UM 20796).
 The specimen, consisting of parts of two vertebrae, partial pubic bones, a femur, a partial fibula, and fragments, represents a juvenile animal.
-It came from a bonebed in the Bighorn Basin of north-central Wyoming, and was found near the shoulder blade of a Sauroposeidon.
+It came from a bonebed in the Bighorn Basin of north-central Wyoming and was found near the shoulder blade of a Sauroposeidon.
 An assortment of other fragmentary theropod remains from the formation may also belong to Acrocanthosaurus, which may be the only large theropod in the Cloverly Formation.

+Unlike many other dinosaur genera, much less large theropods, Acrocanthosaurus inhabited both the western and eastern regions of the North American continent.
+The presence of the genus in the Arundel Formation of Maryland (roughly concurrent with the western formations) had long been suspected, with teeth almost identical to Acrocanthosaurus previously known from the formation.
+In 2024, an incomplete theropod skeleton (USNM 466054) from the Arundel Formation was identified as that of a subadult Acrocanthosaurus, referred to as A. cf. atokensis, marking the first definitive record of the genus from eastern North America.
+This skeleton, the most completely known theropod specimen from the formation despite its fragmentary nature, had been previously identified as an ornithomimosaur until this study and also represents the smallest known individual of the genus.

-Acrocanthosaurus may be known from less complete remains outside of Oklahoma, Texas, and Wyoming.
+Acrocanthosaurus may be known from incomplete remains outside Oklahoma, Texas, Wyoming, and Maryland.
 A tooth from southern Arizona has been referred to the genus, and matching tooth marks have been found in sauropod bones from the same area.
-Several teeth from the Arundel Formation of Maryland have been described as almost identical to those of Acrocanthosaurus and may represent an eastern representative of the genus.
-Many other teeth and bones from various geologic formations throughout the western United States have also been referred to Acrocanthosaurus, but most of these have been misidentified; there is, however, some disagreement with this assessment regarding fossils from the Cloverly Formation.
+Many other teeth and bones from various geologic formations throughout the western United States have also been referred to as Acrocanthosaurus, but most of these have been misidentified; there is, however, some disagreement with this assessment regarding fossils from the Cloverly Formation.